catherinearnett/catherinearnett.github.io/docs/food_classification/intro.md

 We have many ways that we already classify foods, such as plant-based, raw, 'healthy', keto, dessert, savory, etc. One way that ingredients have historically been classified is according to the food pyramid.
 There are some notable controversial examples within the food pyramid, namely with the fruit-vegetable distinction.
 One of the most famous examples of this controversial distinction is the tomato.
 Is a tomato a fruit or a vegetable?

 Tomatoes are botanically fruits, but as the addage goes "Knowledge is knowing that a tomato is a fruit.
-Wisdom is knowing not to put it in a fruit salad."
-(Brian O’Driscoll, 2009).
+Wisdom is knowing not to put it in a fruit salad." [[Video](https://www.youtube.com/watch?v=kpLd-Vi8qZA)] .
 While *technically* tomatoes are a fruit, culinarily we do not consider them to be fruits.

 <p align="center">
 <img src="/assets/images/Botanical_Fruit_and_Culinary_Vegetables.png" width="600">